 The only examples of left hand technique that I have come across with a similar sound are later recordings by ‘Cow Cow’ Davenport, after he had lost most of his playing ability in his right hand, such as Cow Cow’s Stomp.
 Similar to that recording, Bound to Be a Monkey has a very sparse right-hand part, even though Johnson’s right hand was apparently quite able as shown in other recordings.
 Davenport’s ability when Bound to Be a Monkey was recorded, in 1929, was not yet impaired so his peculiar playing style due to his injury could not have yet been an influence.
 Perhaps we have to consider that Johnson could have been an influence on Davenport’s later style.

-Johnson made a couple of short piano solo recordings late in life that were included on the Biddle Street Barrelhousin’ album.
+Johnson made a couple of short piano solo recordings late in life that were included on the Biddle Street Barrelhousin‘ album from the Delmark label.
 These are fragmentary in nature and not recorded under the best conditions (you can hear talking and dishes clanking in the background), but are still interesting.